rossmari/seo_friendly/README.md

 ## Usage

-Create your own model seo source file and specify information which will be used to create seo meta tags.
+Create your own seo source class for any model and specify information which will be used to create meta tags.
 Example:
 ```ruby
 # seo source class for Page model